 The Psychoactive Substances Act requires any animal testing to meet the International Conference on Harmonisation guidelines for multidisciplinary testing of pharmaceuticals.
 Animal trials for repeat dose trials under these guidelines require tests on both small and large animals.
 The small animals used are typically rats or mice, the large animals are usually dogs but in a minority of cases, monkeys are used.

 Two of the three genotoxicity trials proposed by the MoH do not use animals, a third does.
 These trials are done to try and find out if a drug causes genetic damage.
 If it does it is a reasonable indication it may be carcinogenic.
 Long term carcinogenicity trials have not been proposed at this stage as far as we know.
 Toxicokinetic trials investigate how a drug is metabolised by the body and passes through it.
-Crude animal trials developed decades ago basically just require animals to be exposed to drug by the same route humans will be for a period of time then they are killed and dissected so any organ damage can be looked at.
+Crude animal trials developed decades ago basically just require animals to be exposed to a drug by the same route humans will be for a period of time then they are killed and dissected so any organ damage can be looked at.
 The details of all these tests are outlined in the above advice to the MoH and the MoH report.

 What are the non-animal tests available?